 Texas DWI Charges

-The Texas DWI defense attorneys at Soyars & Morgan Law will defend your DWI case with personal expertise and knowledge of San Antonio and the surrounding area’s law practice.
+The Texas DRIVING WHILE INTOXICATED defense attorneys at Soyars & Morgan Law will defend your DWI case with personal expertise and knowledge of San Antonio and the surrounding area’s law practice.
 It can affect your career and family for years.

 There are numerous direct and collateral consequences if you are convicted of a DWI, which may include jail time, ignition interlock, driver’s license suspension, and many others.

 The Texas Legislature has given many citizens no other choice but to set their case for trial and the majority of cases sitting on the jury trial docket in County Courts are DWI’s.
 Texas does not have the resources to prosecute so many cases, which means that if you are persistent and patient, you could take advantage of Texas’ DWI case overload.
 So be smart about your situation and make sure you act quickly – the best Texas DWI defense can be developed by taking advantage of the Administrative License Revocation Hearing (ALR).

 While some DWI’s may be eligible for deferred adjudication in Texas, this plea may not be your best outcome.
 Any type of plea on a Texas DWI will mean the arrest will permanently be on your criminal record and can never be expunged.

 If you’ve been arrested, you need an attorney that’s going to fight for you.
 You need the team at Soyars & Morgan Law!

 Our innovative, aggressive attorneys think outside of the box to solve your problems.

 If you’ve been arrested for a Texas DWI there are two separate cases against you!